 Nha Trang, Vietnam

 A week or so later we were in Nha Trang, Vietnam – another beautiful coastal city that is a common tourist destination in the region.
 Similar to Da Nang with the fun nightlife, tasty food selection, and friendly hospitality but with one big difference – there was a CASH room poker game.
-We just happened to book our Airbnb (see the gorgeous view from our 41st floor) in the apartments that connect to the Mường Thanh Luxury Hotel where the Nha Trang Poker Room is part of the mini casino they offer there.
+We just happened to book our Airbnb (see the gorgeous view from our 41st floor) in the apartments that connect to the Mường Thanh Luxury Hotel where the Nha Trang Poker Room is part of the mini-casino they offer there.

 You walk through a security metal detector, they check your ID, and then you are free to play the electronic roulette/ blackjack tables or slot machines.
 The bartenders are ready to serve you at the bar while you play.
-Like all of Vietnam, the hospitality is very personal and eager to please.
+Like all of Vietnam, hospitality is very personal and eager to please.

 The small poker room with one table is like walking into your buddy’s basement and rounding up your friends to play a Saturday night game.
 It is clean, comfortable, and organized.
 The dealers are extremely knowledgeable and run the game very well.
-I was impressed how they handled a couple of tough situations – players taking too long to decide on bets and a drunk guy from Europe that wouldn’t shut up.
+I was impressed with how they handled a couple of tough situations – players taking too long to decide on bets and a drunk guy from Europe that wouldn’t shut up.

 They kept the games moving fast and the action continuous.
 The manager in the room was excellent at making sure the players were comfortable by offering free beer, presenting food options, or getting more playing chips.

 While I was there, they offered $1/2 and $2/5 No Limit Hold Em on different nights.
 I did hear that they had an Omaha game a few nights before.
 The game started around 8:00 or 9:00 pm each night but that changes in demand.
 They accepted US dollars and paid out in USD if you wanted as well.
 They took a typical rake from the hands played.